The Carmichaels and Robert B. Stewart

 James M. Carmichael

-James Matheson Carmichael was born in New Glasgow.
+James Matheson Carmichael was born in New Glasgow in 1854.
 He was the only son of James William Carmichael and Maria McColl.
+In 1880, he married Christian Matheson (born in Albion Mines in 1851, a daughter of Isaac Matheson) and they made a home in this new house on Temperance Street, built for them as a wedding gift by James William Carmichael.
 In 1884, James became the director of his father’s shipbuilding company, J.W.
 Carmichael.
 However, he resigned in 1894 over a financial disagreement.
-Unfortunately, James Matheson Carmichael died quite young and had no male heirs to continue the male line.
-He did have three daughters, Grace, Maria, and Helen Carmichael.
+Unfortunately, James Matheson Carmichael died young in 1902 and had no male heirs.
+He left half his estate to his wife, and half to his three daughters, Maria, Grace and Helen

 Robert B. Stewart

 Maria Carmichael was born in New Glasgow.
-She was the eldest of her two sisters, so she inherited this house from her father, James Matheson Carmichael.
+She was the eldest of three sisters, so she inherited this house from her father, James Matheson Carmichael when he died in 1902.
 Maria married Robert Bruce Stewart

 Robert Bruce Stewart was born in Prince Edward Island.
-He went to McGill University and received his graduate degree in engineering.
+He attended McGill University and received his graduate degree in engineering.
 In the early 1920s, R.B.
-Stewart became a chief engineer at the I. Matheson Company.
+Stewart became chief engineer at the I. Matheson Company.
 Maria and R.B.
-Stewart had no children, so this house was left to the Town of New Glasgow as a gift.
+Stewart had no children, and on their passing this house, now home to the Carmichael Stewart House Museum, was bequeathed to the Town of New Glasgow.